mcabbott/DimArrays.jl/README.md

 # DimArrays

-I'm trying to upgrade this to Julia 0.7.
-But it has some errors still.

-## v1 Explanation

 Sometimes I collect data as a vector of matrices, or a vector of those, and sometimes I smash that into a 4-tensor.
 Then I make lots of mistakes about which dimensions are which.
 So because I had more important things to do, I thought I'd write a simple package to remember their names for me.